jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

 ### Auto-sync on WiFi (paid — £2.99/month)

-With an active subscription, every time your Kobo connects to WiFi the plugin automatically exports and syncs your highlights in the background.
+With an active subscription, every time your device connects to WiFi the plugin automatically exports and syncs your highlights in the background.

 To enable: subscribe at [luminaria.uk/upgrade.html](https://luminaria.uk/upgrade.html), then toggle **Auto-sync on WiFi** in the plugin menu.